nextflow-io/nextflow/docs/reference/syntax.md

 include { foo as bar } from './some/module'
 ```

 The include source should be a string literal and should refer to either a local path (e.g. `./module.nf`) or a plugin (e.g. `plugin/nf-hello`).
 Each include clause should specify a name, and may also specify an *alias*.
-In the example above, `foo` is included under the alias `bar`.
+In the above example, `foo` is included under the alias `bar`.

 Include clauses can be separated by semi-colons or newlines: